-You don't have to do a patch test every time you treat a customer, but it's important that you do it the first time they try a new product.
+If the manufacturer states that a patch test is required, you don't necessarily need to do the test every time you treat your customer.
+It's important that you do it the first time they try a new product.
 It's a good idea to then repeat allergy patch tests at least every few months – just in case the manufacturer changes any ingredients.

 What are the rules around patch tests?